 Monitor that the economic scenario governance framework is being appropriately followed by all relevant stakeholders involved in scenario delivery.

-Review material economic scenario generator updates, either driven by periodic model maintenance or changes to the economic environment, and provide recommendations.
+Review material economic scenario generator updates, either driven by periodic model maintenance or changes to the economic environment and provide recommendations.

 Regularly review key economic conditions and metrics to evaluate the need for off-cycle or significant economic scenario generator updates and maintain a public timeline for economic scenario generator updates.